obrymec/simple_student_saver/README.md

 ![Student Saver](https://img.shields.io/badge/student%20saver-1997B5.svg?style=for-the-badge)
 ![Pwa](https://img.shields.io/badge/pwa-7D4698.svg?style=for-the-badge)

 This small project is academic.
-It was developed with Native Web Development Languages.
+It has been developed with Native Web Development Languages.
 The main goal of the project is to save a student data inside a Database.
 The project is subdivided in two parts such as: Front-end and Back-end.
 In Front-end, we have two views: register and saved students pages.